-Candidates will be expected to be familiar with the scientific notation for the expression of compound units, e.g. 5 m s^{-1} for 5 metres per second.
+Candidates will be expected to be familiar with the scientific notation for the expression of compound units, e.g. 5 m s-1 for 5 metres per second.

 Theme or topic Curriculum objectives

 Candidates should be able to:

-Set language and notation use set language and notation, and and represent relationships between A = {x: x is a natural number} B = {(x, y): y = mx + c} C = {x: a ≤ x ≤ b} D = {a, b, c,} understand and use the following rule understand and use the following rule understand and B. Intersection of A and B. Intersection of A and B. Number of elements in set A. "is an element of" "is not an element of" Complement of set A. The empty set Universal set A is a subset of B. A is not a subset of B. A is not a proper subset of B. A is not a proper subset of B. en sets as follows:
+1. Set language and notation use set language and notation, and and represent relationships between A = {x: x is a natural number} B = {(x, y): y = mx + c} C = {x: a ≤ x ≤ b} D = {a, b, c,} understand and use the following number of A and B Intersection of A and B Number of elements in set A "is an element of" "is not an element of" Complement of set A The empty set Universal set A is a subset of B A is not a subset of B A is not a proper subset of B A is not a proper subset of B en sets as follows: